Skip to main content

 Cervical spine collar

-Blood pressure cuff, Stethoscope, Thermometer, FIngertip pulse oximeter, N95 masks, Covid 19 rapid test kits
+Blood pressure cuff, Stethoscope, Thermometer, Fingertip pulse oximeter, N95 masks, Covid 19 rapid tests kits

 ADDENDUM 3: SAMPLE MEDICATION LIST: